FrontSide/dart/README.md

   -s, --southbound      Use this if you're going southbound -w WALK_TIME, --walk-time WALK_TIME
-                        The walk time (in minutes) from where you are to the departure station
+                        The walk time (in minutes) from where you are to the departure station.
+			If you omit this argument, your walk-time will be estimated based on your current location.
 ```

 ## Example
-You want to leave from Tara Street, go southbound, and the walk-time to the station is 10 mins
+You want to leave from Tara Street, go southbound.
 ```
-$ ./dart.py "Tara Street" --southbound --walk-time 10
+$ ./dart.py "Tara Street" --southbound
 Destination     Due  Departs   Leave
 Bray         14 min    19:13   4 min
 Greystones   29 min    19:28  19 min